 - You can also register to vote in person.
 Contact your local election office for information on when and where to register to vote.

 - You can also register to vote and cast a ballot in person on Election Day.

-- Learn more by visiting the Secretary of State for Minnesota or contacting your local election official.
+- Learn more by visiting the Secretary of State for Minnesota or contacting your local election office.

 Election Day registration

 - Fill out the Federal Post Card Application (FPCA), or download a copy.
 Your election official may have questions, so please provide an email address or phone number where they can reach you.

 - Send the application to your election official.

 - It is never too early to submit an FPCA!
 Please do so as soon as possible. .